maduhu/Documentation/RMA.md

 ### Level One Project Specific Health Modeling

-The Level One Project has two specific potential faults that need to be addressed.
+The Level One Project has two specific potential faults that need to be addressed that could cause a participating DFSP to lose money.
+These are overloaded ledgers and dropped messages.

 #### Ledger overloaded

-Payer sends \$100.
+Example: Payer sends \$100.
 Payee DFSP agrees and starts fulfilment.
-Payer ledger is overload and doesn't resolve the transfer in time, however, it's been fulfilled by the payee DFSP and the center.
+The payer ledger is overload and doesn't resolve the transfer in time, however, it's been fulfilled by the payee DFSP and the center.
 Payer DFSP losses \$100 during settlement.
 A similar problem happens if the central ledger doesn't resolve the transfer.
 Then the payee DFSP can be out the \$100 during settlement.

 **Detection**

 Track remaining time on all transfers.
-If a transfer is not reported before the timeout window, it's delinquent and needs to be checked on.
+If a transfer is not reported before the timeout window (either fulfilled or cancelled), it's delinquent and needs to be checked on.

 **Mitigation**